 Magnificent New Zealand itinerary

 Get ready to discover New Zealand on Distant Journeys’ Magnificent New Zealand Tour.
-This 23 day escorted holiday to New Zealand includes so many highlights and visits all the country’s must-see attractions.
-We explore the country’s breath-taking scenery, vibrant cities and rich Maori culture – and experience an unforgettable cruise aboard Milford Mariner, on the stunning Milford Sound.
+This 24-day escorted holiday to New Zealand includes so many highlights and visits all the country’s must-see attractions.
+We explore the country’s breath-taking scenery, vibrant cities and rich Maori culture – and experience an unforgettable cruise along spectacular Milford Sound.

 Day 1: Depart UK